Online for the 2023-2024 School Year

 Unit 9: Cold War and Contemporary Europe

 Assessments and Assignments: The AP European History Exam contains multiple choice questions (MCQs), short answer questions (SAQs), a document based essay question (DBQs), and a long essay question (LEQs).
-Each of these types of questions are woven into course assignments so that students have a full year of consistently practicing and developing the thinking and writing skills necessary for success on the AP Exam.
-Unit exams and review assessments also incorporate the AP style of questioning and should be considered as direct practice for scoring well on the AP Exam.
-Assignments and assessments are designed to build the content knowledge and historical reasoning skills needed to successfully analyze and respond to each type of question that appears on AP exams.
+Each type of question is woven into course assignments and Unit Exams so that students have a full year of consistently practicing and developing the thinking and writing skills necessary for a successful AP Exam experience.